 No, we generally avoid salvage cars that may have been in an accident or written off by an insurance company.
 All our remanufactured battery packs come with clean title and use conjoined battery modules - that means the battery modules have always been together, sitting side-by-side, undamaged and untouched, in the same battery case that they left the factory in.
 The only time we offer a salvage pack to a customer is if they need a specific battery configuration that is either out of circulation - such as older 60 kWh battery packs - or is not yet available out of warranty - such as newer 70, 75, 90 or 100 kWh battery packs.

-Well, we already offer better coverage than anyone else in the industry - the entire the pack is covered for up to 4 years or 50,000 miles.
-For existing owners, or someone buying a Tesla for the first time, that means a lot.
+Well, we already offer better coverage than anyone else in the industry - our RC+ line of battery packs are covered by a FREE extended warranty for up to 4 years or 50,000 miles.
+For existing owners, or someone buying a Tesla for the first time, that kind of coverage means a lot.

 If You Replace My Battery, What Are You Replacing It With?